Home Media Influence On Wrongful Convictions

 Media Influence On Wrongful Convictions

-Amanda Knox & Raffaele Sollecito
+Amanda Knox and Raffaele Sollecito

 There is no doubt that the media is capable of influencing high profile cases.
 The Amanda Knox and Raffaele Sollecito case was a perfect example of this.
 Media coverage played a major role in the wrongful conviction of Knox and Sollecito in Perugia, Italy.
 Both were found guilty for the murder of Meredith Kercher in late 2009, and later declared innocent on appeal in October, 2011.